unionai/unionai-docs/source/development-cycle/index.md

 {@@ endif @@}
 * - {doc}`Task resource validation <task-resource-validation>`
   - How Union handles workflows with unsatisfiable resource requests.
-* - {doc}`Debugging with interactive tasks <debugging-with-interactive-tasks>`
-  - Inspect and debug live task code directly in the Union console.
 {@@ if byoc @@}
 * - {doc}`UCTL CLI <uctl-cli>`
   - Install and use the UCTL CLI to interact with Union.